On this page:

 New Zealand Government Securities Market

 - Nominal Bonds: Nominal bonds remain the primary funding instrument.
-For the 2024/25 fiscal year, issuance will be across multiple points on the curve, with a focus on building up benchmark bond lines.
-Subject to market conditions, two tap syndications of existing bond lines are expected to be executed in the second half of the fiscal year.
-The first is expected to be a tap syndication of the existing 2035 nominal bond line in the March 2025 quarter, while details for the second will be announced in subsequent updates.
+For the 2025/26 fiscal year, issuance will be across multiple points on the curve, with a focus on building up benchmark bond lines.
+Subject to market conditions, three tap syndications of existing nominal bond lines are expected to be executed in the fiscal year.
+One will be a tap syndication of the existing 2031 nominal bond line before 31 August 2025, while details for the others will be announced in subsequent updates.

 - Green Bonds: The inaugural Green Bond was issued via syndication in November 2022.
 Since February 2023, the 2034 nominal Green Bond line has been tendered into on a regular basis.
 From a portfolio construction perspective, Green Bonds are treated similarly to conventional nominal bonds.
 Green Bonds form an enduring part of the NZGB programme.

-- Inflation-Indexed Bonds (IIBs): For IIBs, the focus is on supporting market activity and function.
-A flexible approach to issuance volumes and tenors is taken to align with market demand, while a single price auction methodology is utilised to encourage participation in tenders.
+- Inflation-Indexed Bonds (IIBs): Subject to market conditions, we expect to introduce a new 2050 IIB, via syndication, to replace the maturing 2025 IIB.
+This results in larger IIB issuance volumes than in previous years.
+To support market activity and function, a flexible approach to tender issuance volumes and tenors is taken, to align with market demand.
+A single price auction methodology is utilised to encourage participation in tenders.

 - Treasury Bills (T-Bills): T-Bills are issued via weekly tenders.
 A minimum of NZ$3 billion of T‑Bills on issue will be maintained.